Some Lesser-Known Facts About Botox & Fillers

 How is Botox priced?

-Some providers will inject and charge “by the area” with the forehead, crow’s feet, and the area between the brows usually being considered separate areas.
-However, no two people are the same and treating by the area with set amounts of Botox could under treat one patient while over treating another.
+Some providers will inject and charge “by the area” with the forehead, crow’s feet, nasolabial folds, and the area between the brows where frown lines occur usually being considered separate areas.
+However, no two people are the same, and treating the area where lines and wrinkles occur with set amounts of Botox could under-treat one patient while overtreating another.
 This is why Dr. Sweat and his trained injector staff believe in charging Botox by the unit so that each patient gets a customized treatment plan based on his or her individual anatomy.
-Treatments can also be adjusted for an individual budget, but keep in mind that if an area is under treated, muscle function will not be fully paralyzed with Botox and function will return much faster, resulting in some patients feeling that Botox doesn’t work for them.
-Filler may not reach maximal correction of the treated area but more can always be added later after swelling resolves.
+These botulinum toxin treatments can also be adjusted for an individual budget, but keep in mind that if an area is under-treated, muscle function will not be fully paralyzed with Botox and function will return much faster, resulting in some patients feeling that Botox doesn’t work for them.
+Fillers may not reach maximal correction of the treated area but more can always be added later after the swelling resolves.

 Remember, you have every right to ask about your injector’s experience, Botox strength, and even where the Botox or filler comes from, since it is illegal for a provider to purchase Botox or filler that is sold from outside of the U.S. Don’t be afraid to ask questions; it is your right as the consumer.
 If something seems to be priced well below everyone else in town, there’s usually a reason.